nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 Numbers
 ~~~~~~~

+Numbers 0-9 should be spelled out, unless they are measurements or coordinates.

 Numbers should be spelled out if they begin a sentence.
 In most cases, however,
 the numeral/ordinal format is preferred.

-For additional mathematical notation, use the math role or directive.
+For additional mathematical notation, use the :ref:`math role or directive <math_style>`.

 We use the period for the decimal point. (`57.45`)